Future of Freight Trucking: 7 Signs Electric Is On The Rise

 So, limited range won’t be a factor for most trucks, and electric powertrains are being developed that will allow trucks to travel 400 miles or more.

 6. Daimler AG and Volvo Group Have Formed A Fuel Cell Joint Venture

-In April of 2020, two major trucking manufacturing competitors, Daimler AG and Volvo Group joined forces to accelerate the development and use of fuel cells for use in electric trucks and other applications.
-To date, most attention regarding how to power electric heavy-duty trucks has been on batteries.
+In April 2020, two major trucking manufacturing competitors, Daimler AG and Volvo Group, joined forces to accelerate the development and use of fuel cells for use in electric trucks and other applications.
+To date, most attention regarding how to power heavy-duty electric trucks has been on batteries.
 Fuel cells offer a more sophisticated and greener way to generate power.

 The level of cooperation between competitive industry giants is unprecedented.

 5. Honda and Isuzu Join Forces on Fuel Cells

 Three months before the announcement that Daimler AG and Volvo Group are working together on fuel cell technology, Japanese commercial vehicle manufacturers Honda and Isuzu announced they would conduct joint research on fuel-cell-powered heavy-duty trucks.
 This marks the first time Honda will make its fuel cell expertise available to another company.